mysteryx93/SynthMultiViewer/README.md

 ### Windows Installation

 Run the setup.
-Make sure you you download the x86 or x64 version depending on the version of AviSynth or VapourSynth you want to run.
+Make sure you download the x86 or x64 version depending on the version of AviSynth or VapourSynth you want to run.

 ### Linux Installation